thorstensson/mp3playerp5/README.md

 - [X] Move all Web Audio API stuff into the SpectrumVisualizer.

 - [ ] Consider how to best do the freestanding visualizer component which should be able to live anywhere in the DOM tree.
-(When I tick this one off; watch for a new repo)
+(When I tick this one off; watch for a new repo).git

 ## Contributing